Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Evaluation procedure and metrics

 \section{Evaluation procedure and metrics}

-\paragraph{The submission procedure} required participants to submit pre-trained algorithms packaged as Docker images to ensure reproducibility, compatibility, and ease of execution across computing environments.
-Docker images were tested on a development server to verify compatibility with the required submission format, including valid annotation output.
-The Docker images were then executed in an isolated environment on an institutional computing platform to compute seizure annotations for all recording files in the evaluation dataset (see Section \ref{sec:dataset}).
-The performance metrics were then calculated by comparing the algorithm annotations with the ground truth annotations.
+To ensure a rigorous and reproducible assessment of generalization performance, we established a containerized, blind evaluation protocol executed on high-performance computing infrastructure.

+\paragraph{Reproducible Execution Environment} To eliminate dependency-related discrepancies, all algorithms were encapsulated as isolated Docker images.
+This containerization ensured compatibility across computing environments and allowed for the strict separation of training and testing phases.
+All algorithms were evaluated in a blind setting with inference performed on the held-out evaluation dataset (Section~\ref{sec:dataset}) within an isolated environment, preventing any potential data leakage or test-set optimization.

-\paragraph{Institutional computing platform} provided access to a GPU cluster through a Container-as-a-Service (CaaS) model, enabling efficient and flexible use of more than 400+ GPUs of different types.
-In the context of this challenge, A100 NVIDIA GPU nodes with 2 x CPU AMD EPYC 7543 32c/64t, 1~TB RAM, and 8 x NVIDIA HGX A100-SXM4-80GB NVLINK were used for GPU workloads.
-V100 NVIDIA GPU nodes with 2x INTEL Gold 6240, 384~GB RAM and 4x NVIDIA v100-SXM2-32GB NVLINK were used for CPU-only loads.
-The computing platform provides detailed reports on the total GPU hours, CPU hours, and average RAM usage per hour used to execute a compute job.
+\paragraph{Computational Infrastructure} Evaluations were conducted on an institutional High-Performance Computing (HPC) platform utilizing a Container-as-a-Service (CaaS) model.
+The infrastructure provided access to over 400 GPUs of different types.
+In the context of this study, A100 NVIDIA GPU nodes with 2 $\times$ CPU AMD EPYC 7543 32c/64t, 1~TB RAM, and 8 $\times$ NVIDIA HGX A100-SXM4-80GB NVLINK were used for GPU workloads.
+V100 NVIDIA GPU nodes with 2 $\times$ INTEL Gold 6240, 384~GB RAM and 4$\times$ NVIDIA v100-SXM2-32GB NVLINK were used for CPU-only loads.
+The computing platform provides detailed reports on the total GPU hours, CPU hours, and average RAM usage per hour used to execute a computational job.
 The GPU hours are calculated based on reservation time, whereas CPU and RAM usage are based on actual utilization.
 We manually determined the execution parameters by evaluating algorithms on a small subset of the dataset; a pragmatic approach given the diversity of submitted computational requirements.
 This determined the GPU reservation requirements and the number of files to process in parallel within each Docker container.
 We further split the inference across multiple Docker instances when required to accelerate execution.